Sgeo/AW3D/README.md

 # AW3D
 Tool to take 3D stereoscopic screenshots of Active Worlds.
+Be aware this might break on future AW versions or non-English versions.

 ## Usage

-1. Ensure that Show -> Classic Bars is selected in Active Worlds.
 1. Open the program, click the button
 1. Wait to get teleported.
 1. Click the Screen Shot button in Active Worlds.